| Technical Seal Material Explained |

 Connexion Developments Ltd have access to many other types of seal material including metal/metal and metal/Resin and FFKM amongst others for more aggressive and demanding applications.

-Please also keep in mind that apart from the dry armature valves in the Connexion Range most valves will have varying grades of stainless steel in contact with the media. i.e. 303 or 302 stainless steel springs, 304 stainless core tube and stainless steel 430F Armature.
-Please consult us its a free service we provide to help.
+Please also keep in mind that apart from the dry armature valves most valves will have varying grades of stainless steel in contact with the media. i.e. 303 or 302 stainless steel springs, 304 stainless core tube and stainless steel 430F Armature.
+Please consult our seal material guide for more information